kuking/mailshaker/README.md

 # MailShaker

-Moves emails around between POP3s, IMAP4s, Maildirs, etc. <i>Why?
+Moves emails around POP3s, IMAP4s, Maildirs, etc. <i>Why?
 Because it is quicker than learning procmail.</i>

 It can modify email on the fly and apply complex logics; it is configured via a DSL facilitating customisation.